FINANCIAL SETTLEMENTS ATTRACTED TO DIVORCE & SEPARATION

 - Maintenance.
 I.e., the Court can order regular income payments.

 - Adjustment of property ownership.
-For example, the Court will transfer a property owned by both spouses to one spouse.
-Or the Court will transfer a property owned by one spouse to the other.
+For example, the Court can transfer a property owned by both spouses to one spouse.
+Or the Court can transfer a property owned by one spouse to the other; or can Order a Sale of a property adjusting the division of the sale proceeds.

 - Lump sum.
 I.e., the Court can order capital payments.

-These rights can only be brought to an end in two ways.
-The first and most usual way is by a Court Order.
-The second is if you remarry before dealing with financial provision (known as the re-marriage trap).
+These claims can only be brought to an end in two ways.
+The first and most usual way is by a Court Order addressing the claims and bringing the claims to an end.
+The second is where remarriage, where remarriage can prevent claims being made by the party who remarries.

 Are you looking to understand your rights in a divorce?